EBISPOT/gwas-sumstats-tools-documentation/CLI_format.md

 ```text
 chromosome, base_pair_location, effect_allele, other_allele, effect (beta/odds ratio/hazard ratio), standard_error, effect_allele_frequency, pval (or negativelog10Pvalue).
 ```
-Arrange any additional columns in their original input order.
+Any additional columns will remain in their original input order.

-2. Filling Missing Fields: If any mandatory column is missing from the input file, the format tool will automatically add this column and populate all its values with `#NA`.
+2. Fill missing fields: If any mandatory column is missing from the input file, the format tool will automatically add this column and populate all its values with `#NA`.
-3. Convert NA Values: The tool converts any 'NA' or 'None' values with `#NA`, ensuring data consistency.
+3. Convert NA values: The tool converts any 'NA' or 'None' values to `#NA`, ensuring data consistency.

 ----
 Copyright © EMBL-EBI 2024 | EMBL-EBI is an Outstation of the [European Molecular Biology Laboratory](https://www.embl.org/) | [Terms of use](https://www.ebi.ac.uk/about/terms-of-use) | [Data Preservation Statement](https://www.ebi.ac.uk/long-term-data-preservation)